jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-review-invu-kickdrum-culture.md

 description: 'A look at the Sydney-based producer''s debut LP. '
 featuredImage: /img/invu-double.jpg
 ---
-Jamie Gibson aka INVU brings his debut, Kickdrum Culture to life on local label, Vibe Material.
+Released on local label Vibe Material, Jamie Gibson aka INVU brings his debut album _Kickdrum Culture_ to life.
+The Sydney-based producer from Leeds has been crafting his sound and amassing a following while running parties at city hotspots, Candy's Apartment and Sweetheart's Rooftop.

-Moving seamlessly between house to tech, the album gets going nicely with lead single and laidback roller, 'Sequence'.
-Experimenting with punching beats, finely tuned drums and fragmented vocal samples in deeper tracks like _Motomo_ and _Insert Blank, _the Balearic sounds of _Eau du 90s, _to the subtle tones and rolling bassline of dancefloor romper _Look Me, _it's an album to accompany the sun
+Moving seamlessly between deep house to tech,the 11-track LP gets going with lead single and laidback percussive roller _Sequence _before seguing into _Firefly's_ rolling catchy bassline and tasteful modulation.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/MZOaM7wzUrk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+INVU's sound is smooth and submerged, characterized by contoured beats and finely tuned drums.
+He experiments with fragmented vocal samples in deeper tracks like _Motomo_ and _Insert Blank and _subtle harmonic swells of dancefloor rompers _Look Me and Metropolis. _Closing with the one-two combo of Balearic throwback, _Eau du 90s and _analog sizzler, _Something Borrowed, _Kickdrum Culture is the perfect soundtrack to kickback for Sydney's sun-kissed weather.

 ![null](/img/invu-dj-kingscross.jpg)

-From AV8US cymbal splashes and punchy beat

-Punchy beats, vocal samples.

-Crafting.

 **RR: What was the inspiration behind the album and its name? **